SoundInnovationLab/somunicate-model-selection/README.md

 additional input features (meatdata).
 The process involves hyperparameter grid search with k-fold cross-validation, evaluation of grid search results, and retraining/evaluation of the best model.

+Due to copyright restrictions, the original dataset used in the publication cannot be made publicly available.
+However, a dummy dataset with the same structure and number of samples as the original is provided in the `data/` directory to allow users to test and reproduce the code.

 # How to Use